molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 **PAML demo slides**: [slides (PDF)](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/pamlDEMO_2023.pdf) (updated for 2023)

-If you want doing the lab independently of the workshop (at home, on your own time and on your own computer), then you can do this by downloading all the necessary files from an archive [here](https://bitbucket.org/EvoWorks/protocol-paml-lab-at-mbl-workshop/downloads/), or you can download the files individually for each exercise as you need them [here](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/PAML_Lab_files.html).
+If you want doing the lab independently (at home, on your own time and on your own computer), then you can download all necessary files from an archive [here](https://bitbucket.org/EvoWorks/protocol-paml-lab-at-mbl-workshop/downloads/), or you can download the files individually [here](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/PAML_Lab_files.html).

 **NOTE: If you are doing the PAML Lab at the workshop, then use the VM and the symlink in your home directory named "moledata" to obtain the course data files!!!**